 The Four (4) phases or overall “evolutions”.

-There are Four as accordingly to the original paper ~ stages or evolutions throughout this fascinating study.
+There were Four as accordingly to the original paper ~ stages or evolutions throughout this fascinating study.

 Strive, Growth, Stagnation, and Death.